AndrewDass1/NOTES/Linux/How to Monitor the Linux OS.md

-# Checking Bash System for Latest Stats
+# Checking the Linux OS for Latest Stats

 proc directory shows many stats to look at, such as cpu, memory, drivers and much more <br>
 <br>